DOI: 10.1051/0004-6361:20053182

 analysis of the observations was carried out using the Uppsala suite of

-codes and MARCS (1D-LTE) model atmospheres with stellar parameters
+codes and marcs (1D-LTE) model atmospheres with stellar parameters

-from photometry, parallaxes, isochrones and Fe II lines.
+from photometry, parallaxes, isochrones and Fe ii lines.
 Abundance

 estimates of the light elements were corrected for departures from